Chapter 10:

 “Keep them unharmed Rune, I don’t think they want to fight!”

 “Ugh!
 Such a demanding wife!”
-He sped behind one of the figures and hit them just hard enough at the base of their neck for the soldier to crumple to the ground unconscious; and despite the words of frustration he spoke, the smile plastered on his face told a different story.
+He sped behind the youngest of the three figures and hit them just hard enough at the base of their neck for the soldier to crumple to the ground unconscious; and despite the words of frustration he spoke, the smile plastered on his face told a different story.

 As did all semblance of sound.

-Glancing around she could see Rune shouting at her, but no words met her ears.
-Turning back to the woman at the centre of the maelstrom she took a slow breath and began to move forward through it all.
+Glancing around she could see Rune shouting at her while the two remaining soldiers tries to pin him down, but no words met her ears.
+Turning back to the woman at the centre of the maelstrom Midori took a slow breath and began to move forward through it all.

 Everything felt so much lighter, each step felt like gravity was simply a mere suggestion.
 She could not see that her entire body had turned into mist, the barest hint of her form visible in the steam.